-Our general and administrative expenses increased to \$893,451 for the three months ended March 31, 2021 compared to \$813,461 for the comparable period in 2020 as operational tools and resources were added to support the growth in the organization.
+The general and administrative expenses increased from prior year primarily due to funding received in the prior year for the IAP program and operational tools and resources were added to support the growth in the organization.
+General and administrative expenses remained flat from Q1 2021.
 We expect that general and administrative expenses will continue to increase slightly as we add future infrastructure for security and to support growth in operations and subscribers.
 See "Forward Looking Statements" above.